talking-robotics/talking-robotics.github.io/session_details/kate.md

 ---

 #### Book covered during the talk
-Kate Darling (2021).The New Breed: What Our History with Animals Reveals about Our Future with Robots.
+Kate Darling (2021).
+The New Breed: What Our History with Animals Reveals about Our Future with Robots.